fbpx

 However, if an employee consistently falls short of expectations despite receiving training, you may need to think about moving them to a different department or even firing them.

-As a manager, make sure the new employees and the existing ones are well-trained and equipped to assure greater productivity for the business.
+As a manager, ensure the new and existing employees are well-trained and equipped to ensure greater productivity for the business.

 2. Promote better management and supervision

-Your responsibility is to ask your staff whether their managers are motivating them to perform at the levels required for success or demotivating them.
+Your responsibility is to ask your staff whether their managers motivate them to perform at the levels required for success or demotivate them.

 If you are an employee, your manager might lack the necessary training or need to learn better management techniques for the staff members they are responsible for.